TOTSE: Media attention

 TOTSE has been featured in the media, usually for members committing crimes or for its controversial text files.

-A 1993 article in the Contra Costa Times described TOTSE (and other NirvanaNet BBS nodes) as "an information network providing criminal insights to anyone with a phone, personal computer and modem... offer[ing] hundreds of files providing instructions on credit card fraud, money laundering, mail fraud, counterfeiting, drug smuggling, cable-tv theft, bomb-making and murder."
+A 1993 article in the Contra Costa Times described TOTSE (and other NIRVANAnet BBS nodes) as "an information network providing criminal insights to anyone with a phone, personal computer and modem... offer[ing] hundreds of files providing instructions on credit card fraud, money laundering, mail fraud, counterfeiting, drug smuggling, cable-tv theft, bomb-making and murder."

 Another feature was due to the "hacking" of an electronic parking lot sign in Crawley, England, designed to display the number of spaces left in each lot.
 The top two displays were replaced with "Fuck" and "Off", while the lower display read "totse".

-The site also appears on a 2006 Australian anti-terrorism poster and a television advertisement.
+The site appears on a 2006 Australian anti-terrorism poster and a television advertisement.

-A number of TOTSE members placed prank telephone calls to Live Prayer with Bill Keller starting on November 21, 2006.
-When another TOTSE member reported them to Keller via email, he threatened legal action against TOTSE, specifically stating that the prank calls amounted to "conspiracy to obstruct commerce".
-This raid resulted in procedural changes to the Live Prayer show, including a three-second delay for callers.
+A number of TOTSE members placed prank calls to Live Prayer with Bill Keller starting on November 21, 2006.
+When another TOTSE member reported the calls' origin to Keller via email, Keller threatened legal action against TOTSE, specifically stating that the prank calls amounted to "conspiracy to obstruct commerce."
+The incident resulted in procedural changes to the Live Prayer show, including a three-second delay for callers.

 Community

-The community of TOTSE was an Internet forum and IRC channel.
-Some users of the community referred to themselves as "Totseans".
-Members engaged in discussion about a wide variety of topics including but not limited to religion, sex, politics, poetry, humanities, weapons, explosives, drugs, illegal activities, technology, music, metaphysics, sub-culture activities, the environment, mechanics, food, and do it yourself projects.
-TOTSE is affectionately referred to by the users as &T, &TOTSE, and "The Temple".
+The TOTSE community congregated on an Internet forum and IRC channel.
+Some users referred to themselves as "Totseans," and to the site as "The Temple".
+The community engaged in discussion about a wide variety of topics, including religion, sex, politics, poetry, humanities, weapons, explosives, drugs, illegal activities, technology, music, metaphysics, sub-culture activities, the environment, mechanics, food, and do it yourself projects.

 Although Hunter had an account he rarely posted on the TOTSE forums as himself.
-Before closing, Hunter stated that he conceived TOTSE as "a place where all types of ideas could be spoken, traded, and exchanged, where no topic was off-limits or forbidden" in the early days of the Internet; and, as demonstrated in the scope of TOTSE text file archive, he felt this was only a part of the community by 2009.
+Before its closing, Hunter stated that he conceived TOTSE as "a place where all types of ideas could be spoken, traded, and exchanged, where no topic was off-limits or forbidden" in the early days of the Internet; and, as demonstrated in the scope of TOTSE text file archive, he felt this was only a part of the community by 2009.

-The forum software was running a highly modified version of UBB 5.47a, which has been heavily criticized by several readers due to its age.
-Hunter purchased a copy of vBulletin 3.12a, with the eventual upgrade occurring on April 4, 2007.
+The forum ran on a highly modified version of Infopop Ultimate Bulletin Board 5.47a, which came under criticism by some users due to its age.
+Hunter later purchased a copy of vBulletin 3.12a, with the upgrade occurring on April 4, 2007.